This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-The high cost of devices, especially smartphones, a low 48% literacy rate, and unfamiliarity with the Internet pose as major barriers to internet connectivity.
-Furthermore, the high connectivity discrepancy between rural and urban areas fueled by limited access to electricity and financial services continue to plague rural households.
+The high cost of devices, especially smart phones, a low 48% literacy rate, and unfamiliarity with the Internet pose as major barriers to internet connectivity.
+Furthermore, the high connectivity discrepancy between rural and urban areas fueled by limited access to electricity and financial services continues to plague rural households.
 Conversely, emerging mining and energy projects continue to drive ICT infrastructure investments in rural areas.

 Broadband

-There is major discrepancy in connectivity between urban and rural areas.
+Almost three-quarters of the population cannot afford internet services or e-devices such as smartphones and computers.
+Furthermore, a third of the population live in rural areas without any mobile broadband signal and cannot afford to connect at any price.
+Such causes major connectivity discrepancy between urban and rural connectivity.
 Maputo is Mozambique’s largest and best-connected city, although challenges in infrastructure, market maturity and affordability cripple connectivity throughout the country.
 Additionally, data traffic is expensive to carry out of Maputo.
 This has resulted in data becoming more expensive in the north of the country than in the south.

 Cybersecurity